 There are a number of internet sources for free page templates you can print right from your computer.

-- Jolani Jolie has very pretty dated and undated journal and planner pages.
+You’ll find very pretty dated and undated journal and planner pages at Jolani Jolie.
 In addition to the usual planner pages, you can also get pages for tracking your water intake, amount of sleep and habits you’re trying to develop.
 She also has her own version of a bullet journal with space for meal planning.

-- Eliza Ellis offers some very pretty, but very simple monthly planner pages.
+Eliza Ellis offers some very pretty yet simple monthly planner pages.
 These are perfect if you like something that’s attractive looking, but not full of features you don’t want.

-- I love my Creative 365 planner, which comes in several sizes, with lots of available accessories.
+I love my Creative 365 planner, which comes in several sizes, with lots of available accessories.
 But you can also print your own pages, like any of these here.
-But really, you can print any planner pages for your size of the Create 365 Planner, print them on regular typing paper, and hole punch them with the hole puncher made for your size planner (mini, large).
+Really, you can print any planner pages for your size of the Create 365 Planner, print them on regular typing paper, and hole punch them with the hole puncher made for your size planner (Mini Hole Puncher, Large Hole Puncher).

-- ShiningMom offers a free printable student binder.
+Check out the free printable student binder at ShiningMom.
 It has daily and weekly planning pages, goal setting pages, sketching pages, vision board and more.

-- This lovely color set from Polished Habitat looks gorgeous whether you print it in full color, or print it in black and white and then use colored pens, stickies or stickers to dress it up.
+This lovely color set from Polished Habitat looks gorgeous whether you print it in full color, or print it in black and white and then use colored pens, stickies or some planner stickers to dress it up.

 Rolling your own